Sarah Hernholm is a former elementary school teacher turned entrepreneur.

 Whether on a stage with an audience of thousands

-or zooming into a classroom across the world, Sarah shares the "do WIT" message in multiple ways.
+the world, Sarah shares the "do WIT" message in multiple ways.

 Sarah has also delivered 3 TEDx talks, a commencement address, and multiple keynotes.

 You can hear Sarah on her podcast DO WIT.